ejmastnak/ejmastnak.com/content/tutorials/vim-latex/vimscript.md

    let mapleader = "\"
    ```

-   The default leader key is the backslash, but many users prefer to use either the space bar or comma, since the backslash is a bit out of the way.
+   The default leader key is the backslash, but many users prefer to use either the space bar or comma, since the backslash is a bit difficult to type.
    You can view the current value of the leader key with `:echo mapleader`.
-   (Caution: if you use space as your leader key, the output of `:echo mapleader` will look blank, but has really printed a space character).
+   (Caution: if you use space as your leader key, the output of `:echo mapleader` will look blank, but the command has really printed a space character).

 1. Use the leader key in key mappings with the special `<leader>` keyword in the mapping's `{lhs}`.
    You can think of `<leader>` as a sort of alias for the content of the `mapleader` variable.